ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 This comes at a price though.
 Any hope for a nicely intuitive metric went out the window as soon as we went to an odds ratio, and adding a logarithm only makes it worse.
 Odds are already a ratio of ratios, so the log odds ratio is a logarithm of a ratio of ratios of ratios???

+The log odds ratio is a good choice if you care about correctness, but indeed less so if you care about interpretability.
+Newspaper headlines sometimes state things like “dog owners are twice as likely to get into car accidents”.
+These are usually statements about odds ratios, and can be used to 'lie' with otherwise sound statistics.
+For example, for a probability of 1 in a million (1e-6) to 2 in a million (2e-6), the odds ratio is $2$ (pretty large).
+While this is factually correct, it is also practically meaningless.

-Luckily, the log odds ratio has [plenty of other properties that make up for this defect](https://stats.stackexchange.com/a/452844).
+So why use the (log) odds ratio?
+Simply because it has [plenty of other properties that make statistical inference very easy](https://stats.stackexchange.com/a/452844).

 1. The log odds ratio has access to the entire real line, and can take any value in $[-\infty, \infty]$
 2. The variance of the log odds distribution does **not** depend on the mean[^1]